RyanBusby/productionFailures/README.md

 [The data are munged into a lower dimension utilizing Apache-Spark's DataFrame class.
 Each record is summarized by counts of outliers and the count of non null values.
 All of that is done with myMunge.py](src/myMunge.py)

-The munged data is then modeled with Spark Machine Learning package.
+The munged data is modeled with Spark Machine Learning package.